 What is experiential education?

-As part of UNB’s Vision Toward 2030, our office works to create and sustain experiential learning opportunities for all UNB students who desire them.
-We offer or support experiential education through internships and course-based learning in all faculties on both campuses of UNB.
+As part of UNB’s Vision Toward 2030, our office works to support experiential learning opportunities for all UNB students who desire them.
+We provide resources, guidance, reporting, and strategic direction to facilitate unique, quality experiential education for all students.

 Experiential learning in education

-Experiential learning is both a process and a journey.
 Experiential education is the theory, while experiential learning refers to the practice.
 Experiential learning opportunities allow us to engage in experiential education.

-1. Academic learning – engaging students in relevant learning connected to their academic program.
+1. Academic learning: Engaging students in relevant learning connected to their academic program.

-2. Authentic experience – providing opportunities for students to practice their learning in meaningful ways.
+2. Authentic experience: Providing opportunities for students to practice their learning in meaningful ways.

-Kolb’s (1984) cycle of experiential education model is a widely used framework in education.
 While concrete experiences are important to learning, they only make up one part of Kolb’s cycle.
-The other three stages must be included in order for meaningful learning to take place.

 Kolb's cycle includes: adventure & challenge, observation & reflection, drawing conclusions, and application to real life